Crossing the Atlantic Ocean is not for sissies!

 The ship left Bermuda and headed across the Atlantic towards Porta Delgada in the Azores.
 Life

 on the Norwegian Star is great.
 The ships staff works hard and they do a great job catering to your every need.
 Knowing the food would be plentiful we decided that we needed to get on a regular exercise program.
 Neither of us had ever done Yoga, so we tried a class, which we continued each day we were on the ship.
-The other exercise class was TRX, john trxwhich we had not been introduced to before, but basically uses trxstraps with handles that hang from the ceiling that are used for strength training and stretching using your own weight for resistance.
+The other exercise class was TRX, which we had not been introduced to before, but basically uses straps with handles that hang from the ceiling that are used for strength training and stretching using your own weight for resistance.
 A very nice fitness center with ocean views!
 Our intent is to continue the two programs over the Norway Fyord and Baltic cruises.
 The two trainers Andrea and Johann did a wonderful job.
 Unfortunately, we still need to do the other exercise-push away from the table!

 The food is excellent, the complimentary dinning rooms are lovely and the food and service very